 1996 Gary Pickles & Bronwen Glazzard were known as 'Glazed Expressions'.
 This was due in part, to the production of stained glass work, including glazed, hand-built wooden cabinets, tiffany lamps, panels and jewelery.
 At this time, we also produced a range of art-clocks, which introduced copper as a medium to work with.

 1999 that we introduced our first copper water sculptures and at the time we were one of only a handful of producers of copper water features for the garden anywhere in the UK, launching our collection at the 'Gardeners World Live' show at the NEC.
 All of our designs were totally original and hand made with care and attention to detail in our small Yorkshire workshop.

 2004, following the garden theme, we made the decision to reinvent ourselves and our website went live for the very first time, showcasing many garden features and pieces of garden furniture.
 As we were to concentrate on products solely for the garden, we decided to stop the production of stained glass and the business name was changed, to the more appropriate 'Metallic Garden'.
 As the name implies, the majority of our products were to be garden features made from a whole host of metals, including, lead, bronze, copper and steel.

 Our range soon began to expand, to include the rusty iron plant supports and high quality metal garden benches.
 We also included products sourced from other specialist manufacturers, taking what we thought would best compliment our own products, whilst trying to ensure quality and value for money.

 To date,we remain a small family business, giving a personal and friendly service to all of our customers.
-We try to be accessible at all times and resist being a 'click & buy' faceless entity.
+We try to be accessible at all times.
 We are always happy to talk to all of our customers and try to treat them as we would expect to be treated ourselves.